zumasys/docs/site/jbase/release-notes/5.7.0/pn5_60718/README.md

 .
 ```

-Both ED and JED will not allow the item to be written if you include JSON code that is invalid.
+Neither ED or jED will allow the item to be written if you include JSON code that is invalid.
 For example,

 ```
 .2